patternfly/training-scenarios/html-css/module-5/step1-instructions.md

 ## Add some code to the workspace

 Before we get started, let's add some code to the workspace that we can modify.

-<strong>Note:</strong> Whenever you make changes to files, click the <strong>Reload</strong> button above the preview panel to see the updates you made.

 1) <strong>Copy code into the index.html file.</strong>